 Your heart is responsible for just about everything that gives your body life – from the transportation of oxygen throughout the body to how well your immune system fights illness.
 That being said, why wouldn’t you want to protect your heart?
-At Home Care Assistance of Palm Beach, we know that heart health is important at any age, and wanted to outline some of the best ways for seniors to reduce their risk of heart attack and stroke through heart healthy living!
+At Palm Beach home care, we know that heart health is important at any age, and wanted to outline some of the best ways for seniors to reduce their risk of heart attack and stroke through heart healthy living!
 Check out these tips from senior health experts:

 These are just a few tips for seniors and their families for heart healthy living.
 Taking medications as prescribed, stress management and reduction and abstaining from tobacco use are some other things that will reduce cardiovascular risks.
 It is also important to remember that your loved one’s primary care provider can also be a great source of information and education.

 If your aging loved one needs assistance in creating a heart healthy diet and exercise plan, contact the Palm Beach live-in care specialists at Home Care Assistance.
 We tailor each of our senior care plans to the specific needs, abilities and preferences of each client and provide care from 4 to 24 hours a day to help carry out health goals and support activities of daily living.
 Dial 561-429-8292 today and schedule a complimentary no-obligation consultation!